Loans and credit cards

 For more information, go to the Financial Rights Legal Centre Repossession factsheet.

 Not all types of loans are covered by credit laws, for example, loans for business purposes.
-For more information, go to the Financial Rights Legal Centre 'Does the National Credit Act apply?'factsheet.
+For more information, see National Credit Act on the Financial Rights Legal Centre website.

 A consumer lease is where you have hired goods from a business.
 A lease with an option to buy the goods is considered to be a credit contract.
-For more information, go to the Financial Rights Legal Centre website.
+For more information, go to Consumer leases on the Financial Rights Legal Centre website.

 All banks and credit providers ('lenders') are required to lend money responsibly.
 This means that, before a lender agrees to lend you money, they must make sure you can afford to repay the loan.
 The lender will check your credit report and ask you to provide copies of your current payslips, bank account statements and other relevant documents.

 If the lender does not take reasonable steps to verify your income before they give you a loan or increase your credit limit, they may be in breach of national credit laws.

 If you think your loan is unsuitable, you should speak to a financial counsellor or get legal advice.
 You may also wish to make a complaint to the Australian Financial Complaints Authority.